Hackers News Hackers News

 DLL Sideloading and USB-Based Evasion

-Organizations should treat USB drive connections as a serious risk, particularly in environments handling sensitive documents or sensitive data.
+• Organizations must treat USB drive connections as a significant security risk, especially in environments handling sensitive data.

-Disabling AutoRun and AutoPlay for all removable media is a basic but effective first measure.
-IT teams should also configure their systems to show hidden and system files by default, which can help spot suspicious directories like RECYCLER.BIN.
+• Configure systems to display hidden and system files by default, which can help in identifying suspicious directories like RECYCLER.BIN.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.